CH Switzerland | en English

 Protein

-Proteins are better known in common parlance as proteins.
+Proteins are better known in everyday language as egg whites.
 They consist of large molecules, which in turn consist of numerous different building blocks.
-The totality of all proteins occurring in a living being is called the proteome (for example, the proteome of humans)
+The totality of all proteins found in a living organism is referred to as the proteome (e.g. human proteome).

-Amino acids are important building blocks of every protein.
+The basic building blocks of all proteins are amino acids.
 According to scientific findings, there are a total of 20 known amino acids in every human body.
-Of these, eight acids are essential for the body’s survival, as they cannot be produced independently.
-Usually, these amino acids are supplied to the body through the intake of food.
-Foods with a high protein content include fish, eggs, dairy products, nuts and legumes
+Eight of these acids are essential for the body, as they cannot be produced independently.
+These amino acids are usually supplied to the body through food.
+Foods with a high protein content include fish, eggs, dairy products, nuts and legumes.

-The so-called peptides are the smallest proteins and consist of only two amino acids.
+Peptides are the smallest proteins and consist of only two amino acids.
 The largest protein, on the other hand, consists of 30,000 amino acids.
-These are found in such large quantities in the muscle protein titin, for example.
-Apart from the respective function in the body, a protein must have a certain minimum size in order to be able to meet the corresponding requirements.
-If, for example, it is a question of our body being able to fulfil a certain hormone function, small dipeptides are already sufficient
+These occur in large quantities in muscle protein titin, for example.
+Apart from its specific function in the body, a protein must have a certain minimum size in order to meet the relevant requirements.
+If, for example, our body needs to perform a specific hormone function, small dipeptides are sufficient.

-The function of an enzyme requires between 50 and 100 amino acids.
-The most abundant proteins in the body consist of between 100 and 300 amino acids.
-Competitive athletes usually have a much higher demand for proteins in order to sustainably promote or maintain muscle growth.
-In this context, nutritional intake is an elementary component for optimal performance
+Between 50 and 100 amino acids are required for an enzyme to function.
+The proteins most commonly found in the body consist of between 100 and 300 amino acids.
+Competitive athletes usually have a significantly higher protein requirement in order to promote and maintain muscle growth in the long term.
+In this context, nutrition is a fundamental component of optimal performance.